Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 21 September 2025 11.30.30 UTC
+- WIB: Minggu, 21 September 2025 12.26.43 UTC
-- WITA: Minggu, 21 September 2025 12.30.30 UTC
+- WITA: Minggu, 21 September 2025 13.26.43 UTC
-- WIT: Minggu, 21 September 2025 13.30.30 UTC
+- WIT: Minggu, 21 September 2025 14.26.43 UTC

 Kutipan Inspiratif:
-"A brother may not be a friend, but a friend will always be a brother."
+"The evolution of human mentality has put us all in vitro now behind the glass wall of our own ingenuity."

-Kategori: friendship
+Kategori: nature